 Why is it happening?

-First, antibiotics are being widely prescribed.
-About 80% of people who come to the doctor with sinus problems will receive a round of antibiotics, although it is entirely possible that it is a virus and not a bacterial infection.
+First, antibiotics are widely prescribed.
+About 80% of people who come to the doctor with sinus problems will receive a round of antibiotics.
+However, it may be a virus and not a bacterial infection.

 We are also increasing our exposure to the foods we eat.
-Antibiotics are also prescribed strongly to animals (often in the foods they eat).
+Antibiotics are also prescribed firmly to animals (often in their nutrition).
 Then we eat those animals.

-One study showed that the prevalence of E. coli resistant to antibiotics in broilers is quite high.
+One study showed that the prevalence of E. coli resistant to antibiotics in broilers is relatively high.

 So what else can we do with E. coli bacteria and urinary tract infections?

-Is there any hope for treating urinary tract infections when antibiotics are less and less effective?
+Is there any hope for treating urinary tract infections when antibiotics are less effective?